serenity-js/serenity-js/documentation/website/src/handbook/thinking-in-serenity-js/test-runners.md

     <div class="text"><p><strong>Did you know?</strong>
     Neither Mocha nor Serenity/JS force you to use any specific name or location of your test directory.
     </p><p>
-    Since I'm a practitioner of [Behaviour-Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development), I like to call this directory `spec` to highlight that it contains [executable specifications](https://en.wikipedia.org/wiki/Specification_by_example) of the system I'm working on.
+    Since I'm a practitioner of <a href="https://en.wikipedia.org/wiki/Behavior-driven_development">Behaviour-Driven Development</a>, I like to call this directory <code>spec</code> to highlight that it contains <a href="https://en.wikipedia.org/wiki/Specification_by_example">executable specifications</a> of the system I'm working on.
 If you prefer a different name that's perfectly fine too 😊
     </p></div>
 </div>